 Copies of all our school policies can be found on our Marling Main School website: School policies

 Marling Sixth form is part of the Cotswold Beacon Academy Trust which was formed on 1st September 2016.
 It currently comprises of Marling Grammar School for Boys, Berkeley Primary School and Cam Woodfield Junior School.
 Further information can also be found on the CBAT website http://www.cbat.academy/cbat

-Links to the websites of the two schools are provided below:
+Links to the websites of the three schools are provided below: